Growing Succulents in Containers

 Hypertufa pots, planted with hardy perennials can be left outdoors year-round.

-The planting medium in these containers should be well drained and not overly rich.
-For most succulents, add about 25% builder's sand to a good soilless mix.
+The planting medium in these containers should be well-drained and not overly rich.
+For most succulents, add about 25 percent builder's sand to ordinary potting soil.
 There's no need for fertilizer.